namortrailblazer/masterroids/README.md

 See accompanying license file.

 Some sounds and some images like the starsmap and waveflare are not by me.
 Thanks go to whoever made those.
+For the Quarren Coyote Ship model where the boss rendering was based on, thanks go to ravensky20 from free3d.com.